scyclow/Demystifying-Python/README.md

 ##More similarities than differences

-Both languages are high-level, dynamically typed, and object-oriented.Overall, they are pretty similar.
+Both languages are high-level, dynamically typed, and object-oriented.
+Overall, they are pretty similar.
 But, they evolved in slightly different directions.

 The same basic rules apply: